 I cannot claim the glory of working on and using teletypes back when they were the cutting edge of communications technology, nor can I yet claim decades of experience with them like some of the salty guys from whom I've learned a thing or two.
 However, through the years I have grown a strange obsession with these machines and enjoy working with them and sharing them with the world (people young and old always seem to get a big kick out of them).

 I created and continue to manage this site to both make information more accessible for my own selfish ends as well as to share that accessibility with the world.
 Sadly many of our teletype aficionados around the world are getting up there in age.
 With age comes knowledge and experience, but with it also comes the passing from this mortal coil and the loss of that knowledge and experience forever.
 My hope is to preserve and make more accessible that knowledge and experience so that some few of us may absorb and pass on this quickly dwindling art.

 As the world of teletypes is deeply interconnected with computers, amateur radio, encryption, and many other topics, there will certainly be much crossover on the information included here.

 Teletype Corporation Trademark

 The Teletype Corporation name and logo were once registered trademarks of AT&T (AKA the American Telephone and Telegraph Company).
 It's used on this site not to claim official succession to the Teletype Corp but rather to honor the technology and history it left in its wake.
 The Teletype Corporation became defunct in 1990, and the trademark expired in 2006.
-Thus the trademark is used here under the presumption that it has been abandoned since it has not been used in nearly 30 years, nor have there been attempts to officially renew it in over ten.
+Thus the trademark is used here under the presumption that it has been abandoned since it has not been used in 30 years, nor have there been attempts to officially renew it in over ten.